lacinoire/master-thesis/topic-proposals/oo-and-functional-intermediate-language.md

 ### Problem Source / Motivation

 Java Lambda Instances are currently implemented as Objects of Functional Interfaces, because the language for the JVM is OO.
 This leads to "strange" restrictions like not beeing able to use `break` or `continue` in a functional `forEach`-Loop.
-It also leads to complicated internal structures which simulate functional capabilities & in turn pollute stack traces with library function calls.
+It also leads to "unexpected" bytecode structures and complicated internal structures which simulate functional capabilities & in turn pollute stack traces with library function calls.

 ## Solution Sketch